hieifyd/portfolio/FinalProject2.md

 In recommendations part, we can apply use cases to illustrate this point.

-5. What do you feel confusing about this website.?
+*5. What do you feel confusing about this website.?*

 I’m a bit confused about the major intention of this website.
 Is this website used to persuade people to buy EVs?
 Or is it just an introduction material to provide object opinions?,